ryanguill/ryanguill.github.io/_posts/2016-05-18-higher-order-functions.markdown

 ## Reduce

 So now we get to the big one, `reduce`.
 For some reason `reduce` seems more opaque to the average developer than the others, and I think that stems from the fact that it is a bit of a swiss army knife of higher order functions.
 So lets start high level - what is a reduction?
 All it really means is that it will iterate over the collection, building up a result that will be returned at the end.
-Thats it in a nutshell.
+That's it in a nutshell.
 But as we will see, that generic definition lends itself to many different uses.

 If you have ever used an aggregate function in SQL, you used a reduction.
 If you have ever used `join()` you've used a reduction.